Quantum Cryptography

 • Bob: wants to receive the message from Alice

-• Eve: can hear everything that Alice tries to send to Bob, and they know the protocol.
+• Eve: can hear everything that Alice tries to send to Bob, and they know Alice and Bob’s plan for communication, but no secret information our results of private random coin flips.

 Problem: How to share the secret key?!